Y. Hope Osborn

 The Lodge

-Until recently, I paid little attention to this seemingly simple, small structure in its’ present day roofless ruinous state.
-One rare morning, I was at Petit Jean Mountain’s Stout’s Point photographing a rosy sunrise.
-As I was beginning to leave, I stopped to challenge myself to take this studio-apartment-sized ruin as far as I dare be inspired and to find meaning in architecture separated from me by a century of use and disuse.
+One rare morning, I was at Petit Jean Mountain’s Sunrise/Stout’s Point photographing a rosy sunrise.
+As I began to leave, I stopped to challenge myself to take this studio-apartment-sized ruin as far as I dare be inspired and to find meaning in architecture separated from me by a century of use and disuse.
 The Lodge became my playground and practice of vivid texture, rich tonality, and creative perspective.

 The Old Mill